mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

   - the play around the playtesting -->

-## Introduction and summary of the methdology of this study
+## Introduction

-The last chapter introduced the theoretical framework of this study, namely activity theory.

-This chapter describes
+This chapter describes:

+- guiding theoretical framework
 - the methods that make up the methodology
-- data gathering and Processing
+- data gathering and processing
-- Data analysis explored in stages
+- data analysis explored in stages
-- comments on data validity etc.
+- comments on data validity, replicability and ethical considerations
-- an overview of the design stages of the
+- an overview of the design stages of the study

-## Theoretical Framework & other influential theoretical areas (like constructionism as a design / learning theory) (Methodology approach)?

-What to cover in this section.

-Theoretical framework.
-AT / CHAT
-I also then describe the broad methodical approach of DBR and formative interventions.

-I explore when constructivism/ constructionism is of interested but not the basis for this study.

-In the next chapter I will cover some of the specific methods and approaches
+The methdology of this chapter is closely aligned with the activity theory concept of expansive learning within formative interventions.
+It also uses methods widely adopted in design based research (DBR)

+My own research in game making is an experimental approach to create a new learning design.
+I have worked with young learners, local families and undergraduate student helpers to evolve a game making design.
+A key driver of my research was to explore the potential to draw on family experience in learning activities by working with families to make games together.

+## Theoretical framework

 <!-- The following terms and concepts have already been explored in the literature review.